 Judging by the features and customization of the course platform, Thinkific is probably the better option.
 It has slightly more in terms of course delivery tools, more options for landing pages and integrated websites.

 But, unfortunately, both platforms are missing real options for cohort courses (AKA live courses).
 We've seen the creator economy take a real shift towards live teaching, and neither have really developed their live tools.
+Of the two, Thinkific at least gives you a simpler Zoom integration that can be used for live teaching, even if it's not native livestreaming.

 Monetization & business operations